MrCrunchwrap/target-interview/README.md

-# Webpack + MarionetteJS + Babel/ES6
+# Target Interview Case Study

-This is a modern JS skeleton with MarionetteJS for [Webpack](https://webpack.github.io/).
+This application was created for the Target Lead Engineer interview It uses Webpack + Marionette + ES6/Babel

 ## Getting started